aabashkin/aabashkin.github.io/posts/rf_sqli.md

     RETURN    ${list_students}
 ```

 In this example, our data source is an Excel file called `new_students.xlsx`.
 We read this file using a custom function (known as a keyword) that we define called `Get Students From Excel File`.
-For the sake of simplicity, I've omitted the implementation of this keyword (TODO: add link check out the full source code) , all that you need to know is that it returns a list of student names from the Excel file name that we provide.
+For the sake of simplicity, I've omitted the implementation of this keyword, all that you need to know is that it returns a list of student names from the Excel file name that we provide.
+To see the full implementation, please go to the [code repo](https://github.com/aabashkin/low-code-rpa-robot-framework-security-sql-injection-demo)

 Next, we take that list and loop through it, generating a new SQL query for each student and sending the query to our database.
 This is where we encounter the SQL injection vulnerability from our initial example.